 If you do NOT have a copy of Adobe Acrobat (the full version, not just the free Acrobat Reader), you can produce a ps file through your Windows/Mac application and then convert it to PDF.
 Download a postscript printer driver if you don't already have one.
 Open your original document and go to "File"->"Print".
 Under the "Print" popup menu, select the postscript printer driver, and print to a file.
 This will create a postscript version of your document.
-Then download the free postscript to PDF utility.
+Then "Google" to find and download a free postscript to PDF utility.
+(Again, there are lots out there.)
 Follow the installation and configuration instructions carefully.
 Use this to convert your postscript document to a PDF file.
 You could also use ps2pdf (possibly involves transferring your ps file to a place where you have ps2pdf installed).
 This link at UIC describes how to create a ps file from various platforms.

 The PDF file may look funny in Adobe Acrobat, but it should print properly.
 Please double-check that any strange fonts, symbols, and images were converted properly before submitting your proposal.